notaryproject/notary/docs/configuration.md

 	This is normally defaults to `~/.notary`, but specifying `~/.docker/trust` facilitates interoperability with Docker Content Trust.

+	Note that this option can be overridden with the command line flag `--trustDir`.

 	[[Notary Client configuration overview](#notary-client-configuration-file)]

 - #### `remote_server` section (optional) <a name="notary-client-remote"></a>